 will have a massive impact on your level of effectiveness in this business.

-This isn't something that comes naturally to all of us.
-It took me about a year of fumbling around with different organization methods before I finally landed on the basic setup I use today.
+This isn't something that comes naturally to everyone.
+It took me about a year of fumbling around with different organization methods before I finally settled on the basic setup I use today.

 A Brief Overview Of My System